ZakirG/stickynotebooks/README.md

 ### Common User Flow

 A user creates a StickyNotebook.
 It is initialized with 1 tab.
-They enter text into that tab, style it and embed images or sounds.
+They enter text into that tab, style it and embed images (or sounds in the future).
 On a different page, they can collect StickyNotebooks they've created into StickyViews, where they can drag and resize their StickyNotebooks.

 ### Entities involved